Now that you’ve received official notification of your acceptance, it’s time to get down to business. Just follow the steps below:

 - CASHNet: A monthly payment plan that spreads tuition payment over several months with only a small fee at enrollment: studentaccounts.wvu.edu/payment/tuition-payment-plan

 - Wire transfer: Go to ﬂywire.com/pay/wvu

 - 529 savings plan: Contact your plan manager.

 - Third-party payments: If you have a sponsor paying contact firstname.lastname@example.org

 Move In – You're Home

-The first day of classes for the Fall 2021 semester is Wednesday, August 18.
+The first day of classes for Fall 2022 will be announced at later date, so please check back soon.
 Additional info will be sent to your MIX email address, so please check it regularly.